-- 1. in so far as the trademark, without legitimate reasons, has not been normally used within five years from the filing of the application for registration, within the territory of the BES islands for the goods or services for which it is registered, or if such use of the trademark, without legitimate reasons, has been discontinued for five consecutive years or longer.
-However, the lapse can no longer be invoked, if the required normal use of the trademark has been commenced or resumed between expiration of the five-year period of non-use and the bringing of a claim for a declaration of lapse because of non-use; - 2.in so far as the trademark, as a consequence of the behaviour (activity or inactivity) of the owner of the trademark, has become in the normal use of language the common name (generic name) of a product or service (for instance where the owner himself/herself uses the trademark as a generic name for the product or service in question, or when he/she fails, to a reasonable extent, to act against misuse of the trademark); and\ - 3.in so far as the trademark, as a consequence of the use made thereof for the goods or services for which it is registered, is liable to mislead the public, in particular with regard to the nature, quality or geographical origin of those goods or services.
+- 1. In so far as the trademark, without legitimate reasons, has not been normally used within five years from the filing of the application for registration, within the territory of Sint Maarten (Dutch side) for the goods or services for which it is registered, or if such use of the trademark, without legitimate reasons, has been discontinued for five consecutive years or longer.
+However, the lapse in such case can no longer be invoked, if the required normal use of the trademark has been commenced or resumed between expiration of the five-year period of non-use and the bringing of a claim for a declaration of lapse on account of non-use, except where the late use or renewed use was started only within the three months preceding the bringing of such claim and the preparations for the start of such use or renewed use were made only after the owner of the trademark had become aware that such claim might be brought; - 2.in so far as the trademark, in consequence of the behavior (activity or inactivity) of the owner of the trademark, has become in the normal language the common name (generic name) of a product or service (for instance where the owner himself/herself uses the trademark as a generic name for the product or service in question, or where he/she fails, to a reasonable extent, to act against misuse of the trademark); and - 3.in so far as the trademark, as a consequence of the use made thereof for the goods or services for which it is registered, is liable to mislead the public, in particular with regard to the nature, quality or geographical origin of those goods or services.